 Still, Jenn said, it was worth it.
 “Our new home has significantly impacted our quality of life.
 The garden, where the kids can run free, is the biggest contributor to that, but a fabulous eat-in kitchen and two floors for stretching out are big assets, too,” she said.
 “To us, the place lives more like a house than an apartment—we are truly in love.”

-Thank you to Jenn, Jon, and family, we hope you enjoy your new home!
+Thank you to Jenn, Jon, and family, for sharing your fantastic duplex renovation story with us!

 FIRST FLOOR SITTING ROOM RESOURCES: Select white oak with custom stain and satin finish wood floor: Sourced by contractor.
 Vega Flush Mount ceiling light in brass: CB2.